 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Log Yard Manager

 - Deck Specialist

 In the United States, there were 4,200 jobs for Log Grader or Scaler in 2016.
 There is little to no growth in job opportunities for Log Grader or Scaler.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+The BLS estimates 500 yearly job openings in this field.

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.